MerryPanda/jQuery.cuteScroll/README.md

 	},
 	//element:{}, - you can change properties of every element you want on:{//related to events
-		contentChange:false,// expects function which is called on content change -> onContentChange: <function>
-		contentChangeShowScroller:true,// show scroller on content change if it is reasonable },
+		contentChange:false,// expects a function which is called on content change contentChangeShowScroller:true,// show scroller on content change if it is reasonable },
 	//priority:1,//defines overlapping priority, not supported for now